Viagra

 What are the risks of taking Viagra?

-• Combining drugs is always dangerous.
-Using Viagra with other nitrate drugs such as poppers is especially risky as it can lower blood pressure to dangerous levels.
+- Combining drugs is always dangerous.
+Using it with other nitrate drugs such as poppers is especially risky as it can lower blood pressure to dangerous levels.
+Even using cocaine and Viagra can get pretty risky.
+If you wanna get informed about mixing drugs, read our article here.

 The law and Viagra:

-• Viagra can only be obtained legally in the UK by prescription from your GP, except in a few rare circumstances where pharmacies have obtained the right to sell it.
+- Viagra can only be obtained legally in the UK by prescription from your GP, except in a few rare circumstances where pharmacies (sometimes even online pharmacies) have obtained the right to sell it.

-• The drug is widely available on the internet.
-Drugs sold online could be out of date or fake – only take prescription drugs without supervision from a medical practitioner.
+- The drug is widely available on the internet.
+But beware, drugs sold online could be out of date or fake – only take prescription drugs without supervision from a medical practitioner.
+To find out more about prescription drugs sold online, click here.

 Blue, bluey, Mr Blue.